-Contemporary politics in the United States is historically distinctive in at least two respects.
-The first is the ever increasing polarization of political elites.
-As McCarty, Poole, and Rosenthal (2006) have documented, partisan differences in voting behavior of U.S. House members and Senators have grown dramatically since the 1970s to levels not seen since the first part of the 20th century.
+ontemporary politics in the United States is historically distinctive in at least two respects.
+The first is the ever-increasing polarization of political elites.
+As McCarty, Poole, and Rosenthal (2006) have documented, partisan differences in congressional voting behavior have grown dramatically to levels not seen since the early twentieth century.
 The second distinction is the historically low levels of competition in congressional elections.
-This is especially true of elections to the House of Representatives where 99 percent of incumbent members standing for reelection were successful in the 2002 and 2004 elections.
-In the swing to the Democrats in 2006, no individual Democrats were defeated and even 89% percent of standing Republicans were reelected.
+This is especially true of the House of Representatives, where 99% of incumbents standing for reelection were successful in the 2002 and 2004 elections.
+In the swing to the Democrats in 2006, no individual Democrats were defeated and even 89% of standing Republicans were reelected.

 Given the conjunction of these two patterns, it seems natural to draw a link; namely, the increased polarization of Congress is a direct result of the increasing ease of reelection.
-Presumably in an era of declining competition politicians no longer feel the need to reach out to moderate and independent voters to win elections.
-Instead politicians are free to pander to their ideological and partisan base.
+Presumably in an era of declining competition politicians no longer feel the need to reach out to moderate and independent voters.
+Instead politicians are free to pander to their base.
 Politicians who do not pander may face primary challenges by ideologically purer candidates.
-In the 2004 Pennsylvania primary, Republican moderate Arlen Specter was unsuccessfully challenged by a conservative candidate sponsored by the Club for Growth.
-In the 2006 Connecticut primary, Democratic moderate Joe Lieberman was successfully challenged by anti-war candidate Ned Lamont.

-While such a link between increased polarization and declining competition makes sense, scholars have yet to establish a compelling causal relationship.
-Some scholars (as well as the pundits) have hypothesized that the link between polarization and declining competition is rooted in the increasingly sophisticated techniques deployed during the congressional redistricting process that follows each decennial census.
-Pundits somewhat casually proclaim we are in "the age of gerrymandering" (Hulse, 2006).
-Many observers argue that the redistricting process increasingly produces districts that are homogeneous with respect to partisanship and voter ideology.
+Is there a link between increased polarization and declining competition?
+Scholars have yet to establish a compelling causal relationship.
+Some scholars (as well as pundits) claim that the link between polarization and declining competition is rooted in the increasingly sophisticated techniques deployed during the congressional redistricting that follows each decennial census.
+Pundits proclaim that we are in "the age of gerrymandering" (Hulse 2006).
+Many observers argue that redistricting increasingly produces districts that are homogeneous with respect to partisanship and voter ideology (Carson et al. 2007; Eilperin 2006; Fiorina, Abrams, and Pope 2004; Issacharoff 2004; Macedo et al. 2005; Theriault 2008; Toobin 2003).
 Consequently only conservative Republicans can win in conservative Republican districts just as liberal Democrats dominate liberal Democratic districts.
 Because redistricting no longer produces moderate, bipartisan, or heterogeneous districts, moderates cannot win election to the House.

-This narrative is attractive not only because of analytical elegance, but because it suggests a single, perhaps even feasible, solution to what ails the American polity: take the politics out of redistricting.
-If neutral experts and judges drew districts rather than partisan politicians, districts would become heterogeneous and politically moderate.
+This narrative is attractive not only because of analytical elegance, but also because it suggests a single, perhaps even feasible, solution to what ails the American polity: take the politics out of redistricting.
+Districts drawn by neutral experts and judges would be heterogeneous and politically moderate.
 Appealing to independents would become the key to winning election, and polarization would become a thing of the past.